brettz9/webappfind/docs/TO-DOS.md

 * `-webappdoc <path>` - Indicates the path of the file which will be made available to the web application (with the privileges designated by `-webappmode`)
-* `-webappmode <mode>` Indicates the fundamental mode under which the file will be opened up to the web app (i.e., "-webappmode view", "-webappmode binaryview", "-webappmode edit", or "-webappmode binaryedit").
+* `-mode <mode>` Indicates the fundamental mode under which the file will be opened up to the web app (i.e., "-mode view", "-mode view", "-mode edit", or "-mode edit -binary").
 * `-webappcustommode <custom mode>` - Indicates a mode that supplements the fundamental mode (e.g., "source" added to the fundamental mode, "view" in order to specify that the document is being opened so as to